neuefische/wd-flipped-classroom-curriculum/sessions/Github and Markdown/README.md

 Example text:
 My first day on GitHub
 Today I learned that version control is an essential part of my career as web developer.
-Some keyword that I should remember for later are: git, GitHub, version controll, repository, commit and hash.
+Some keywords that I should remember for later are: git, GitHub, version control, repository, commit and hash.
 The next 3 months will be a very exciting time, as I will learn new things every day.

 ### Markdown:

-**1. Show the preview of your file and demostrate the lack of formatting** (fehlende Übersichtlichkeit)
+**1. Show the preview of your file and demonstrate the lack of formatting** (fehlende Übersichtlichkeit)

 **2. Explain what Markdown is:**

-- [ ] Markdown is a minimalistic markup language for formatting text, which is created like this: "xxx.md"
+- [ ] Markdown is a minimalistic markup language for formatting text, with the `.md` file ending: "example.md"
 - [ ] It has a specific syntax, but also HTML syntax can be used in Markdown files.

 **3. Add Markdown syntax to your README.md file**